jnyfah/jnyfah.github.io/_posts/buildsystems2.md

 2. Compiling: Here the input is the translation unit from the preprocessor and its output is an assmebly code specific to your target architecture

-To see resulting assembly code, use this command:
+To see resulting assembly code, use the comand bellow, it dumps the ouput in a `.s` file in same folder
 ```
 $ gcc -S main.cpp
 ```